Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Radius cut dependence on galaxy density

-Even though the small sphere autocorrelation does not show a very significant signal, these objects do show a stronger cross correlation with the galaxy sample, with a maximum $\SNR_{\mathrm{max}} \sim 7$, close to that of the large spheres' autocorrelation.
-In the bottom-right panel of \reffig{fig:snr-all-r-n-pre} we observe that there is indeed a BAO signal for most of the density domain probed by our experiments.
-Our fit results show that the optimum small sphere sample to cross correlate with galaxies is defined differently than that of the autocorrelation fit.
+Cross correlating the small sphere sample with the galaxy population yields higher BAO $\SNR$ when compared to the sphere auto correlation.
+We find a maximum $\SNR_{\mathrm{max}} \sim 7$, as shown in the bottom-right panel of \reffig{fig:snr-all-r-n-pre}, which is comparable to that of large sphere auto correlation.
+Our fit results show that the optimum small sphere sample to cross correlate with galaxies is defined differently than that of the auto correlation fit.
 In this case we obtain that

-with a much closer fit in all densities.
-Even though the dependence on the galaxy density is small with $\nu = -0.096\pm0.002$, it is more significant than the result of small-sphere autocorrelation.